Signs You May Need a Hip Replacement

 Dr. Anna Kulidjian, Orthopedic Surgeon, Scripps Clinic standing in front of a computer with a hip x-ray on the screen.

-Dr. Anna Kulidjian, Orthopedics, Scripps Clinic
+Dr. Anna Khachatrian (Kulidjian), Orthopedics, Scripps Clinic

 Learn what causes hip pain and find out if joint replacement surgery may be right for you